Adam Duncan, 1st Viscount Duncan: Peacetime

-In January 1779, he sat as a member of the court-martial of Admiral Keppel for the poor performance of the Channel Fleet during the First Battle of Ushant.
+In January 1779, he sat as a member of the court-martial of Augustus Keppel for the poor performance of the Channel Fleet during the First Battle of Ushant.
 During the course of the trial Duncan objected several times to stop the prosecutor in irrelevant and in leading questions, or in perversions of answers.
-The Admiralty was therefore desirous that he should not sit on the court-martial of Sir Hugh Palliser for failure to obey orders during the same battle.
+The British Admiralty was therefore desirous that he should not sit on the court-martial of Sir Hugh Palliser for failure to obey orders during the same battle.
 The court-martial was set for April.
-The day before the assembling of the court the admiralty sent down orders for Monarch to go to St. Helens.
-Her crew, however, refused to weigh the anchor until they were paid their advance; and as this could not be done in time, Monarch was still in Portsmouth harbour when the signal for the court-martial was made; so that, sorely against the wishes of the admiralty, Duncan sat on this court-martial also.
+The day before the assembling of the court the Admiralty sent down orders for Monarch to go to St. Helens.
+Her crew, however, refused to weigh the anchor until they were paid their advance; and as this could not be done in time, Monarch was still in Portsmouth harbour when the signal for the court-martial was made; so that, sorely against the wishes of the Admiralty, Duncan sat on this court-martial also.